n1k35h/shop_ease_migrating_data_to_cloud/README.md

    $5.00 × (100 GB / 1024 GB) ≈ $0.50 per query.

--  Another example, if a query scans is less than 1TB (e.g: 45.5MB), then the following calaculation is utilised:
+-  Another example of Athena pricing, if a query scans is less than 1TB (e.g: 45.5MB), then the following calaculation is utilised:

    1 TB = 1 024 GB = 1 048 576 MB